-Detach the latches 7.
-Then remove the keyboard bezel in the direction shown by the arrows 8.
+In step 7, detach the latches.
+Then remove the keyboard bezel in the direction shown by the arrow 8.
+Attention: When you service the keyboard bezel, avoid any kind of rough handling.

-When installing: Ensure that the connector and the latches are attached firmly.
+When installing: Ensure that all the latches are attached firmly.